 In the classic series episode "Court Martial", Samuel T. Cogley is, based on his actions in the episode, an idiotic Luddite who would have spectacularly lost Kirk's case without the timely interference of Spock.
 But everyone spends the whole episode talking about what a brilliant lawyer Cogley is.

 Okona from the episode "The Outrageous Okona".
-Obviously meant to be a Han Solo-pastiche (particularly because he is dressed exactly like Han Solo), the smirking Okona comes across as an overgrown fratboy with a sense of privilege that would stagger a Trump.
+Obviously meant to be a Han Solo-pastiche (particularly because he is dressed exactly like Han Solo), the smirking Okona comes across as an overgrown fratboy with a sense of privilege that would stagger a liberal.
 Riker and Wesley both gush over him, and he got a fair bit of tail on the Enterprise.

 Guinan probably really was a good listener.
 They weren't going to bring Whoopi Goldberg in to just nod her head, and for dramatic reasons the countless hours of listening to people's problems was omitted from the series.
 But for someone who was famous for listening, who even bragged about her powers of listening, mostly what she actually did was talk.